Osteoporosis / Osteopenia

 What are Osteoporosis and osteopenia?

 Osteopenia is a condition where bone mineral density is lower than normal, and is a warning that you are at risk of osteoporosis.
-It is defined as a bone mineral density T-score between -1.0 and -2.5.
+Osteopenia is defined as a bone mineral density T-score between -1.0 and -2.5.

 Standard / conventional medical treatments and drug prescriptions have not proved successful in preventing or treating osteopenia or osteoporosis.